Announcing – Happy People Have Lower Expectations!

 What if we put a point system on the amount of happiness you could have by meeting different levels of expectations.

-For instance, starting with a baseline of zero, a low expectation would get you 20 points, medium expectations 40 points, high expectation 70 points and for a – Wiz Bang Yehaw I Did It!, well that would be a cool 100 points.
+For instance, starting with a zero baseline, a low expectation would get you 20 points, medium expectations 40 points, high expectation 70 points and for a – Wiz Bang Yehaw I Did It!, well, that would be a cool 100 points.

 For the other side, every failure to meet expectations would be minus 5 points.

-Now, using these numbers as an example, I can have 16 failures at -5 points a failure and then score a – Wiz Bang Yehaw I Did It! – for 100 points and be at the same 20 points set as someone who set a low expectation and hit it.
+Now, using these numbers as an example, I can have 16 failures at -5 points per failure and then score a – Wiz Bang Yehaw I Did It! – for 100 points and be at the same 20 points set as someone who put a low expectation and hit it.

-Well, I have to admit that the low expectation sounds like an easier route to being happy.
+Well, I have to admit that expecting less sounds like an easier route to being happy.

 What If It Wasn’t Made Up?